 Not normal boxes but made of gold or silver with precious gemstones and ivory.
 The Egyptian lady that owes a lot of jewelry had a jewelry casket and the others store their pieces in jewelry boxes, equally nicely decorated, but the size is smaller.
 And those boxes are raised on small feet to keep the surface of the box on the ground.

 In ancient Rome, not everyone was allowed to wear rings for example; jewelry was a matter of status and when you did not have the status, you were not permitted to have the jewelry.
 The only exception was the brooches, and lapel pins or fibulae.
 They were used by everyone to keep a coat closed, to keep a shawl on a tunic in place, or to make pleads in dresses and tunics.

 The jewelry was stored in boxes for storage and safety reasons.

 Not only for royals

-In the time of the Industrial Revolution jewelry is mass-made, gemstones are cut with a machine and even machines can polish them.
-Jewelry becomes less expensive and ordinary not so wealthy people can afford to buy a great piece.
+In the time of the Industrial Revolution jewelry was mass-made, gemstones were cut with a machine and even machines could polish them.
+Jewelry becomes less expensive and ordinary not-so-wealthy people can afford to buy a great piece.

-But of course, people owe not that much jewelry as the royals do.
+But of course, people do owe not as much jewelry as the royals do.
 So the jewelry boxes become smaller and lesser rich decorated.